imjoy-team/ImJoy/docs/development.md

 #### ui
 String specifying the plugin GUI that will be displayed just below the plugin.

-The following elements can be used to render an input form:
+**Input form**: the following elements can be used to render an input form:

 * `type: 'choose', options: ['cat', 'dog'], placeholder: 'cat'`
 * `type: 'number', min: 0, max: 10, placeholder:2`